bpr470/good_to_know/.ipynb_checkpoints/README-checkpoint.md

 * logging_code a way to log data and append it in a csv file as a log
 * mark_pdf a way to mark pdf documents
 * script_notebook a way to do scripting instead of notebooks
+* author_algo using GPT-2 and 3 framework for content generation example